 We will need to establish design certainty first, with a Specification and Design Services Contract (SDSC).
 Once this step is completed, we will provide you with an offer for final design and construction, with an NCC or RWC.

 A fast-track option may be available for projects on a strict deadline.
-Find out more below.
+There is more information on this page under ‘Fast track your application’.

 Negotiated Connection Contract (NCC): This is the agreement for work required to connect to our distribution network.
 We issue an NCC for new power supply services (temporary and permanent).
 This will outline terms and conditions for your project, including what is needed to provide connections to the distribution network, the expected cost, any applicable rebates.